The SDSU Archives and Special Collections is open Monday-Friday, 8:30-4:30, excluding state holidays.

 You can also access them through Open PRAIRIE:

-Contact University Archives if you have questions or would like to schedule a research visit.
+Contact the University Archives if you have questions or would like to schedule a research visit.

-Directories (Student/Staff) - These annual volumes include campus address, major course of study, and home town for registered students (undergraduate, graduate, professional), and campus address and job title for faculty, administrators, and staff.
+Directories (Student/Staff) - These annual volumes include campus address, major course of study, and home towns for registered students (undergraduate, graduate, professional), and campus address and job titles for faculty, administrators, and staff.
 Directories cover 1921 to 2008 for the campus.
 [Archives: 379.783 So83.23]

 Commencement Programs - University-wide commencement ceremony programs include alphabetical lists of graduates, organized by college, receiving associate's, bachelor's, master's, doctoral, and professional degrees from 1886 to current.
 [Archives: S537.S6 S64]

 Campus History - Collection encompasses the published and unpublished histories of South Dakota State University and its departments, colleges, and programs.

 Alumni Association Publications - Published from 1910 to 1997, the "Alumnus" magazine featured and news briefs about alumni accomplishments, faculty research, campus issues, and Alumni Association events.
 The Alumni Association continues these traditions by publishing "State" magazine beginning in 1997.
 [Archives: 378.783 So8.03 / 378.783 So 8.032]